 You can visit a local show, exhibition, campsite, sporting event or go into your garden and look over your fence and see a pop-up gazebo in someone’s back garden, they’re absolutely everywhere.

 For the ones that have scrolled down to this section (Hi), we’ll attempt to answer some of your key questions that you have and will hopefully point you in the right direction before deciding to purchase.

-We’ll take a look at large and small, strong and flimsy pop up gazebos, and all the varying sizes and features that are available to you, and guide you in to buying a suitable product that will last a number of years to come.
+We’ll take a look at large marquees, small gazebos, strong and also cheap gazebos, and all the varying sizes and features that are available to you and guide you into buying a suitable product that will last a number of years.